IvanRublev/Domo/README.md

 it comes with the price of computation.
 As the result users get the application with correct states at every update that is valid in many business contexts.

-Please, find the output of `mix benchmark` command below.
+The output of `mix benchmark` is following.

 ```
 Generate 10000 inputs, may take a while.